(This page revised October 10, 2015)

 Celluloid and hard rubber aren‘t the only materials that can deceive the observer.
 Consider the metal pen shown here:

 This pen was purchased from an experienced collector who hadn’t done all his homework.
 The purchaser, on seeing it in the seller’s case, thought it quite charming and, if not too precious, worth having for the novelty of its looks.
-The seller looked it over and decided that since it was gold filled, he’d sell it for less than $100.00, and the deal was consummated.
+The seller looked it over and decided that since it was gold filled, he’d sell it for $75.00, and the deal was consummated.

 Later, the purchaser discovered something: an oddly located “bug” (hallmark).
 This particular bug reads 14K.
 This is not a gold-filled novelty pen.
 Examination of its clip shape (see Chapter 1) identified it as having been made by W. S. Hicks & Co., a maker of high-quality solid gold pens that it sold under its own name and also jobbed to Tiffany & Co., the well-known New York jeweler.
 This pen does not bear the Hicks company’s own hallmark; therefore, it’s probably a Tiffany piece.
 Either way, it’s definitely worth rather more than the price paid.